sitegeist/Sitegeist.Lazybones/README.md

 # Sitegeist.Lazybones

+## !!!
+With the general availability of loading="lazy" for images in webbrowsers this package is obsolete.
+Please use Sitegeist.Kaleidoscope directly !!!

 ### Responsive Images for Neos - with Atomic.Fusion & Monocle in mind

 This package implements Lazy Loading for Responsive Images from the [Sitegeist.Kaleidoscope](https://github.com/sitegeist/Sitegeist.Kaleidoscope) package.

 This is implemented by rendering the `src`, `srcset` and `sizes` attributes as `data-src`, `data-srcset` and `data-sizes`.
 The img- or pPicture-tag is then marked with the class `lazyload` to